 Daily life in London is challenging for many due to rapid gentrification and the displacement and dispersal of many once tight-knit communities.
 How can the city sustain a sense of community and resilience?
 Founded in 2014, Mazí Mas are a powerful example of a project making meaningful impact on the ground.
 Recognising that many migrant or refugee women are locked in a cycle of unemployment, Mazi Mas gives skilled home cooks training, payment and support to create sustainable livelihoods for themselves.

 Inspired by this model, the Serpentine invited other groups creating sustainable projects and campaigns in their communities to this new strand of the Pavilion programme.
-Themes of care, solidarity, survival and resilience run throughout the work of the eight groups involved in Radical Kitchen, who tackle issues as diverse as housing rights, gentrification, food poverty, unemployment, migration, motherhood and community empowerment.
+Themes of care, solidarity, survival and resilience ran throughout the work of the eight groups involved in Radical Kitchen, which tackled issues as diverse as housing rights, gentrification, food poverty, unemployment, migration, motherhood and community empowerment.
 These weekly talks opened up discussion to the wider public, exploring questions developed in conversation with Francis Kéré and building on his own ideas of socially-engaged architecture, as embodied in the Serpentine Pavilion 2017.

 RADICAL KITCHEN PROGRAMME

 Mazí Mas is a social enterprise dedicated to supporting women from migrant and refugee communities.
 It provides opportunities for women who aspire to careers in the food industry to gain paid work experience, develop their skills, tell their stories, and connect with the wider public.

 12th July 2017